-WordPress makes the use of gettext language-country codes, you need to include the most suitable language code first and at the end, including the country code.
+WordPress makes use of gettext language-country codes, you need to include the most suitable language code first and at the end, include the country code.

 e)Upload your translation file

-Once your translation files get ready, you can upload the modified theme to your server using an FTO client.
-You can either upload an entire theme again or also insert only the two new translation files to the /languages folder of your WordPress theme.
+Once your translation files are ready, you can upload the modified theme to your server using an FTO client.
+You can either upload an entire theme again or insert only the two new translation files to the /languages folder of your WordPress theme.

 This is really a cool process that can help you engage global visitors towards your website, without any heavy lifting.
 All you need to do is to follow these simple yet effective steps.

 Hope you like the article translate a WordPress theme to improve visibility.